TheFakeMontyOnTheRun/blocky-falls/README.txt

 # Blocky Falls
 My own take on "Falling columns of matching objects"

-To build under linux (using SDL 1.2), run
+To build under Linux or OSX using SDL 1.2, run
-$make -f Makefile.Linux
+$make -f Makefile.SDL1

 To build under OSX (using SDL 2.0), run
 $make -f Makefile.OSX

-Unfortunately, the OSX build is not working.
-But under Linux, it does work.

 And why not use SDL 2.0 straight away?
 Emscripten makes it easier to port SDL1.
 And why the strange architecture?
 This was a attempt to make it easier to port to Android.
+I still have to sort it out a little better - but I do believe it will make it easier to port games to Android NDK.

 How to play:
-As the "frugal" title screen appears, just the screen to start.
+As the "frugal" title screen appears, just the press "Play" to start.
 Clicking on matches should break the blocks and join the columns.
-Once the last column reaches the red area, it's game over (and you're redirected to the title screen).
+Once the last column reaches the red area, it's game over (and you're redirected to the title screen after clicking the screen).

 To request a new column to appear, just press space (or any other key).
 To quit, press "q" from the game screen.